tomdeakin/programming-gpu-openmp-book/proposal/publishing_proposal.md

 For further details about us, we provide brief CVs appended to the end of this prospectus.

 # Related Titles
 Our book is complimentary to the recently published books "Using OpenMP - the Next Step" and "OpenMP Common Core: Making OpenMP Simple Again".
-Our goal is to provide a book for programmers who want to program their GPU, and the student can then backfill their knowledge of OpenMP using the "OpenMP Common Core" book and then explore other features of OpenMP with the "Next Step" book.
+Our goal is to provide a book for programmers who want to program their GPU, and the student can then back fill their knowledge of OpenMP using the "OpenMP Common Core" book and then explore other features of OpenMP with the "Next Step" book.

 To our knowledge, there is currently no book aimed at programming GPUs with OpenMP.
 GPUs are the prevailing architecture used in parallel computing.
 Using GPUs to accelerate applications occurs at all scales, from consumer mobile devices and workstations through to high-end data center and high-performance computing (HPC) supercomputers.
 There is a dire need for a book teaching how to program GPUs using OpenMP.